Obtaining a Visa (English Version)

 4. We advise you to bring an international health insurance with coverage for the first two months in Chile for you and your dependents.
 This is the approximate time to process your enrollment in a Chilean health insurance company

-5. You can enter Chile, presenting all the documents at border control.
-Once you are in Chile, you should present your visa documents at the Ministry of Extranjeros, register with Chilean Interpol Police, apply for your national identification card (RUT or “carnet”), all of which takes half a day typically.
-Once you have your RUT number, you are officially “Chilean”, allowing you to sign your work contract, starting getting paid, register with the tax office, get a bank account/phone/apartment, etcetera.
+You can enter Chile, presenting all the documents at border control.
+Once you have your RUT number, you are officially “Chilean”, allowing you to sign your work contract, starting getting paid, register with the tax office, get a bank account/phone/permanent apartment, etcetera

 You are responsible for completing the application process for the visa.
 It is extremely important you get your visa before coming to Chile and maintain constant communication regarding the progress of it.